 TRANSFORMATION Secondary fermentation occurs naturally at a rather relaxed pace by comparison with the ‘norm’ in our very cool barrel cellar.
 We feel that a long, slow process gives greater complexity of flavor, transforming raw young wine into a thing of liquid beauty.

-We receive numerous questions about the way in which we make Pinot Noir.
-It's no different than what thoughtful Burgundian's have been doing for decades.
-Pinot Noir is very fragile and needs to be protected from excessive exposure to oxygen.
-Hence, the winemaking style, once in barrel, is called reductive, meaning its exposure to oxygen is intentionally reduced to the bare minimum.
-The traditional racking process of transferring a wine from barrel to barrel in order to aerate it is not practiced at Beaux Frères.
-Our only racking occurs at the end of the 10-12 month period our wines spend in barrel, when it is racked out of barrel into a holding tank, from which it is bottled.
-This is the only time the wine is exposed to air, and even then it is minimal since we transfer the wine under an inert gas to protect the perfume as well as fruit intensity.
+BARREL AGING AND REDUCTIVE WINEMAKING We receive lots of questions about how we make wine.
+It’s no different than what thoughtful Burgundians have been doing for generations.
+Pinot Noir is fragile and needs to be protected from excessive exposure to oxygen.
+Hence, the winemaking style, once in barrel, is called “reductive,” meaning exposure to oxygen is intentionally reduced.
+We do not practice the typical racking process of transferring a wine from barrel to barrel to aerate.
+Our only racking occurs after 10- to 12-months, when we rack into a settling tank before bottling.
+This is the only time the wine is exposed to air, and even then, it is minimal in order to protect the aromatics.

 Aging on lees in our cold cellar, and the fact that there is no movement of the wine (racking) until bottling, results in a buildup of CO2 – a by-product of the secondary/malolactic fermentation.
 This serves as a natural preservative and allows us to use far less sulphur than most wine producers.
 All of this is aimed at preserving the character of our terroir, the personality of the vintage, and the quality of the wine.